fzakaria/fzakaria.com/_posts/2026-06-25-guixpkgs-every-guix-package-as-a-nix-flake.md

 What's next?

 We can now do some truly horrendous evil stuff.
-What about an overlay that replaces every package from Nixpkgs which one that exists in Guix?. 😈
+What about an overlay that replaces every package from Nixpkgs which one that exists in Guix? 😈

 We can then build a NixOS machine where every package is the Guix equivalent 😱.